RimWorld-CCL-Reborn/JecsTools/README.md

 *CompToggleDef (by Roxxploxx)*
  - A situational Component that allows you to toggle the ThingDef of a selected Thing via a radio button menu. ex.
 Change a ring to be for a pinky finger versus a ring or index finger.

+*CompDelayedSpawner*
+- Allows us to create things or pawns after a set amount of time.
+For instance, I created an invisible spawner for the Star Vampire (as of this update) that uses this CompDelayedSpawner.
+This lets me trigger the Star Vampire incident, drop down some delayed spawners, and enjoy results after a short period of time.
+The CompDelayedSpawner is highly customizable for things, pawns, and even allows for setting mental states and hediffs.

 Total List of Classes

 *JecsTools.Hediff_TransformedPart*